killerducky/killerducky_site/go/how-to-end.md

 ## How do we know when it's over?

-A major dilemma for new Go players is figuring out when the game is over.
-Unlike chess with a clear end condition, capture the King, Go ends when... well whenever the players agree to end.
+A common dilemma for new Go players is figuring out when the game ends.
+Unlike chess, which ends when the King is captured, Go ends when the players **agree** it's over.

 And how do you agree to end?
 By passing.
-If **both** players pass back to back, then you can end the game and count the score.
+If **both** players pass in succession, the game ends and the score is counted.

-Between two experience players this isn't a problem, they will easily see when there isn't anything useful left to do.
-But for newer players it can be a real challenge.
+For experienced players this is usually obvious &mdash; they can quickly tell when no meaningful moves remain.
+But for beginners, it's often much harder.
 Let's revisit the first diagram from the [how-to-play](how-to-play#example-counting-the-score) page.

 {% capture diagram_text %}